coddingtonbear/timebook/README.rst

   username = MY USERNAME
   password = MY PASSWORD

-Additionally, you can set sheet-specific reporting urls and hooks by setting a configuration section using the name of the sheet for which you would like a pre, post, or reporting hook to be executed, and the name of the URL or application you would like executed like::
+Additionally, you can set sheet-specific reporting urls, hooks, etc  by setting a configuration section using the name of the sheet for which you would like a pre, post, or reporting hook to be executed, and the name of the URL or application you would like executed like::